New Wave (Against Me! album)

-New Wave is Against Me!'s fourth full-length studio album and their debut album on Sire Records.
+New Wave is the fourth studio album by American Punk Rock band Against Me! and their debut album on Sire Records.
 Produced by Butch Vig of Nevermind fame, it was released on July 10, 2007.
 The album's first single, "White People for Peace", was released in May 2007, prior to the album's release.
 A second single, "Thrash Unreal", followed in July 2007.

 The album was #1 on Spin Magazines Album of the Year and #9 on Rolling Stones list of the Top 50 Albums of 2007.